lordpengwin/node-nimbus-oww/README.md

-node-niumbus-oww
+node-nimbus-oww
 ================

-One Wire Weather integration with the Quirky Nimus using Node.js
+One Wire Weather integration with the Quirky Nimbus using Node.js